-Absolutely yes!
-These also go on my list of favorite elementary music lessons.
+Absolutely, yes!
+These also go on my list of all-time favorite elementary music lessons.
 My students wanted to sing these songs all year long.

 Sequential Music Literacy Lessons

-Do you need ready-to-go music reading lessons that can also serve as assessments?
+Do you need ready-to-use music reading resources that can also serve as assessments?
 These FUN sequential sets might be just what you need.